openhab/openhab-addons/addons/binding/org.openhab.binding.konnected/README.md

 The auto-discovery service of the binding will detect the ipAddress and port of the Konnected module.
 But once it is added you will need to provide an Authority Token to secure communication between the module and openHAB.
-The binding will attempt to discover the ip address of your OpenHAB server.
+The binding will attempt to discover the ip address of your openHAB server.
 However, if it is unable to determine the ip address you can manually define the ip address and port in the thing configuration.

 ## Channels